Syntrice/SyntriceEShop/README.md

 ## Licence

-This project is licenced under MIT.
+This project is licenced under MIT